Carmenta Tutor Profile: Aleah H.

 My Experience With Carmenta

 My experience with Carmenta has been wonderful.
 I am constantly impressed by the quality of students the school attracts.
 They are thoroughly dedicated to learning languages and learning them well.
 Moreover, their enthusiasm for the material makes teaching easy.
 Every class meeting is time I look forward to because it is time in which we can all see and appreciate the inherent joy of pursuing knowledge for its own sake.
-Also, in spite of my initial skepticism of teaching classes online, I can now say without a doubt that there is nothing lacking in the virtual classroom.
-Everything that can be done in an actual classroom can be done online.
-Overall, Carmenta uses online resources in a way that makes distance learning simple and enjoyable for everyone involved.
+Also, in spite of my initial skepticism of teaching classes through Skype, I can now say without a doubt that there is nothing lacking in the virtual classroom.
+Everything that can be done in an actual classroom can be done in a digital classroom.
+Overall, Carmenta uses Internet resources in a way that makes distance learning simple and enjoyable for everyone involved.

 Aleah is a very nice and caring teacher.
 She puts a lot of time into making sure that we understand a subject and works hard to give us the ability to succeed.
 She has a strong passion for the classics, and it shows in her class.